Metal Free Zirconia Crown v/s Porcelain Fused to Metal Crown

 CROWNS AND BRIDGES ON IMPLANTS

-Having known all the advantages of Zirconia over PFM crowns, it is also imperative to know which crown to choose over implants.
+Having known all the advantages of Metal free Zirconia over Porcelain fused to metal crowns, it is also imperative to know which crown to choose over implants.
 There are two types of dental implant systems being used.

 Conventional Multi-Unit Implant – where the abutment is separately attached to the implant body with the help of screws.